 Matterhorn Glacier Trail (also indicated as hike nr.
 26 on local hiking maps) starts at Trockener Steg, goes via Hirli, and ends at Schwarzsee.
 Trockener Steg is a gondola station just under Matterhorn Glacier Paradise, and Schwarzsee is one station lower, so you will be hiking downhill most of the time.
 However, there was also some uphill climbing and the last descent to Schwarzsee is really steep.
 So while it’s rated as a medium hike, it’s definitely not a walk in the park.

-The hike is 6.6 km (4.1 mi) and takes 2-2.5 hours without making too many photo stops.
+Good to know: This hike is 6.6 km (4.1 mi) and takes 2-2.5 hours without making too many photo stops.
 You are walking on very rocky terrain, with some steep sections, so good hiking shoes are absolutely essential.
 Hiking poles are recommended for some parts as well.
-Here you can find more information and the map of this hike.

 LEARN MORE: Matterhorn Glacier Trail